bxparks/rpn83p/USER_GUIDE.md

 [HP-12C](https://en.wikipedia.org/wiki/HP-12C) and the
 [HP-16C](https://en.wikipedia.org/wiki/HP-16C).

-The RPN83P is a flash application that consumes 2 pages (32 kiB) of flash memory.
+The RPN83P is a flash application written in Z80 assembly language that consumes 2 pages (32 kiB) of flash memory.
 Since it is stored in flash, it is preserved if the RAM is cleared.
-It consumes a small amount of TI-OS RAM: 2 list variables named `REGS` (240 bytes) and `STK` (59 byte), and an appVar named `RPN83SAV` (100 bytes).
+It consumes about 400 bytes of TI-OS RAM: 2 list variables named `REGS` (240 bytes) and `STK` (59 byte), and an appVar named `RPN83SAV` (101 bytes).

 Summary of features: